 Awards are just one form of response and recognition.
 They are seductive and still the main industry barometer of our ideas, but they’re also destructive and increasingly devalued.
 Throw a stick down any London street and you’ll probably hit ten ‘award-winning’ Creatives.
 All of the awards I’ve won are nice, and I’d be a fool not to be particularly proud of one or two, but to judge our work purely by awards and obsess about their accumulation is to miss the point about what we do.

-Below are the moments of recognition that mean the most to me.
-(There is some selective awards-boasting afterwards, where the accolade seemed to merit it.)
+Below are the moments of recognition that mean the most to me. ((Afterwards, there is some selective awards-boasting, where the accolade seemed to merit it.)

 ‘Campaign Of The Decade’ for Honda ‘The Power of Dreams’, as chosen by Campaign magazine in 2010.

 ‘Campaign Of The Year’ for Honda Diesel ‘Grrr’, as chosen by Campaign in 2004.

 The most awarded commercial ever made – Honda ‘Grrr’.
 (As far as I can make out, this ambitious claim is indeed true.)

 Cannes Film Grand Prix.

 The Grand Prix in every other major awards festival around the world.